-From 2019 to 2022 Maboneng's fortunes underwent a dip, hit with a change in property ownership after the liquidation of Propertuity property company in 2019, and the double whammy of Covid lockdowns that had a dire impact on business and tourism in the area.
+From 2019 to 2022 Maboneng's fortunes underwent a dip, hit with a change in property ownership after the liquidation of Propertuity property company in 2019, and the double whammy of Covid-19 lockdowns that had a dire impact on business and tourism in the area.
 What was once touted by local and global press as “one of Africa’s coolest neighbourhoods” was plunged into some uncertainty.
-In Joburg people often lament change, but this is an ever-forward city and change is written into Joburg's DNA.
+People often lament change, but this is an ever-forward city and change is written into Joburg's DNA.

-With less than 140 years of history, and caught up in probably the world's most politically, socially and economically tumultuous decades in history, and the vicissitudes of local city politics in which in the space of just two years the city came under the rule of four different mayors, it's no surprise that Joburg does not stay still, and is always moving on to what it will become next.
+With less than 140 years of history, caught up in the world's most politically, socially and economically tumultuous times in history – and more recently, the vicissitudes of local city politics resulting in four different mayors in two years – it's no surprise that Joburg does not stay still, and is always moving on to what it will become next.

-Maboneng is still frequented by artists, and is home to the studio of city original Stephen Hobbs, and at Arts on Main the incredible creative forces of the Centre For the Less Good Idea and the David Krut Print Studio.
+Maboneng is still frequented by artists and is home to the studio of Stephen Hobbs, as well as Arts on Main and the incredible creative forces of the Centre For the Less Good Idea and David Krut Workshop.

-Walk into the inviting, light-filled Home of the Bean at Arts on Main, and you'll find it's a coffee shop and a community of cool.
+Walk into the inviting, light-filled Home of the Bean at Arts on Main, and you'll find it's both a coffee shop and a community of cool.
+See more on Home of the Bean in our list of where to eat early breakfast in Joburg.
 A door or two down is one of the sharpest men's fashion stores in the city, Project Inflamed.

-This meeting of streets at Fox and Kruger is now one of the city's most popular and sometimes frenetic photography studios, with an authentic city backdrop still provided by the Maboneng sign that is suspended above Kruger Street.
-You'll notice a throng of cameramen vying for business in the street, often seemingly oblivious of the fact that it's not a pedestrian walkway (although it probably should be if there was some focused and loving attention to city planning).
+This meeting of streets at Fox and Kruger is one of the city's most popular and sometimes frenetic 'photography studios', with an authentic city backdrop still provided by the Maboneng sign that is suspended above Kruger Street.
+You'll notice a throng of people wielding cameras vying for business in the street, often seemingly oblivious that it's not a pedestrian walkway (although it probably should be, if there was some focused and loving attention given to city planning).

-Curiocity is one of those places that has remained unchanged.
-Its Hideout Bar is still a buzzing evening attraction, and the posh hostel still draws international visitors.
-It has also expanded with other properties for along the street, including the Fox Street Studios with an awe-inspring penthouse you can spend the night in.
+Curiocity backpackers is one of those places that has remained unchanged.
+Its Hideout Bar is still a buzzing evening attraction, and the posh hostel draws international visitors.
+It has also expanded with other properties along the street, including the Fox Street Studios that boast an urban penthouse suite where you can spend the night in Afro-chic style.

-To arrive in Maboneng we recommend using Uber to Jewel City and walking down Fox Street, as parking is tricky and not so plentiful in the area.
-And as with any city, dress the part, and go light on the valuables.
+To arrive in Maboneng we recommend using Uber to Jewel City and walking east along Fox Street as parking is tricky and not so plentiful in the area.
+And as with any city, be aware of your surroundings and go light on the valuables.
+PS.
 You can't really claim to know Joburg, without having spent time in Maboneng, a thriving and authentic part of Joburg that has so much to offer.